nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 * Martin S. Hagger (2022) Developing an open science ‘mindset’, Health Psychology and Behavioral Medicine, 10:1, 1-21, DOI: 10.1080/21642850.2021.2012474. [https://doi.org/10.1080/21642850.2021.2012474](https://doi.org/10.1080/21642850.2021.2012474)
 * Miedema, Frank 2022.
 Open Science: The Very Idea.
 Utrecht, The Netherlands: Springer Nature. [https://doi.org/10.1007/978-94-024-2115-6](https://doi.org/10.1007/978-94-024-2115-6)

-## Section 2: Working With TOPS
+## Section 3: Working With TOPS

-*The following are ideas for co-hosted events your organization can do with TOPS or other Year of Open Science organizations.
+The following are ideas for co-hosted events your organization can do with TOPS or other Year of Open Science organizations.
 Feel free to pull from this list, or bring your own ideas!
-If you are ready to do an event together, reach out to us using [this contact form](https://docs.google.com/forms/d/1XcjQU9vYyXAMmJFdB6H021PFypGYWbNKvNR_em5q2UY).*
+If you are ready to do an event together, reach out to us using [this contact form](https://docs.google.com/forms/d/1XcjQU9vYyXAMmJFdB6H021PFypGYWbNKvNR_em5q2UY).

 ### Host a Hackathon

-**What is it?**

 Hackathons have become popular in recent years as a mechanism for getting software developers, engineers, researchers and scientists together to think up out-of-the-box solutions for interesting or difficult problems.
 In addition to working on the problems at hand, hackathon participants often attend workshops or presentations, create a final poster or presentation, and have an opportunity to mingle with sponsors or leaders.
 We suggest hosting a hackathon with an open science theme!
 Use either NASA or your own organization’s open data to tackle a new problem; or challenge participants to think of a new way to overcome a barrier to adopting open science!